A Closer Look at Community Cats

-While the number of community cats in the United States is estimated to be in the tens of millions, sadly, many communities still opt to control populations using outdated, ineffective methods—including lethal elimination or relocation.
+While the number of community cats in the United States is estimated to be in the tens of millions, sadly, many communities still opt to control populations using outdated, ineffective methods.
 Community cats who end up in shelters make up a large percentage of cats euthanized throughout the country every year.
-The ASPCA endorses Trap-Neuter-Return (TNR) as the only proven humane and effective method to manage community cat colonies.
+The ASPCA supports Trap-Neuter-Return-Monitor (TNRM) as a humane and effective method to manage community cat populations.

-TNR is the method of humanely trapping community cats, having them spayed or neutered and vaccinated against rabies, and then returning them to their colony to live out their lives.
-TNR also involves a colony caretaker who provides food and adequate shelter and monitors the cats' health.
-TNR has been shown to be the least costly and the most humane, efficient way of stabilizing community cat populations.
-TNR helps stabilize the population of community colonies and, over time, reduces them.
-Nuisance behaviors such as spraying, excessive noisemaking and fighting are largely eliminated and no additional kittens are born.
+TNRM is the method of humanely trapping community cats, having them spayed or neutered and vaccinated against rabies, and then returning them to their managed location to live out their lives.
+TNRM also involves a cat caretaker who provides food and monitors the cats' wellbeing as well as identifying and quickly trapping new intact cats.
+TNRM has been shown to be the most humane, efficient way of stabilizing community cat populations.
+By sterilizing at least 75% of cats in a group within a six-month period (and continuing to sterilize at least 75% of the remaining intact cats), TNRM helps stabilize the population of community cats and, over time, reduce the number of cats.
+The goal is to sterilize all cats present and monitor the location for any intact newcomers.
+Nuisance behaviors such as spraying, excessive noisemaking and fighting are also largely eliminated and no additional kittens are born.

 By stabilizing the population, cats will naturally have more space, shelter and food and fewer risks of disease.
-After being spayed or neutered, cats living in colonies tend to gain weight and live healthier lives.
+After being spayed or neutered, cats living in a managed group tend to gain weight and live healthier lives.
 Spayed cats are less likely to develop breast cancer and will not be at risk for ovarian or uterine cancer, while neutered males will not get testicular cancer.
 Neutering male cats also reduces the risk of injury and infection, since intact males have a natural instinct to fight with other cats.
 Spaying also means female cats do not go into heat.
-That means they attract fewer tom cats to the area, which reduces fighting.
+That means they attract fewer tom cats to the area, which reduces fighting and mating.

-A community colony caretaker is an individual (or group of individuals) who manages one or more community colonies in a community.
-The caretaker keeps an eye on the cats—providing food, water and shelter, spaying/neutering and emergency medical care.
-Some shelters and rescue groups even give out free or low-cost spay/neuter coupons to colony caretakers.
+- Become a cat caretaker and TNRM community cats in your neighborhood.
+A community cat caretaker is an individual (or group of individuals) who manages one or more groups of cats in a community.
+The caretaker keeps an eye on the cats—providing food, water and shelter, spaying/neutering and oversees their general wellbeing.
+Since caretakers keep an eye out for these cats, the caretaker is most frequently someone who lives nearby.

 Ear-tipping is a widely accepted means of marking a community cat who has been spayed or neutered.
-It also often identifies them as being part of a colony with a caretaker.
-Ear-tipping is the humane, safe surgical removal of the top quarter-inch of the left ear.
+Ear-tipping is the humane, safe surgical removal of the top quarter-inch of the left or right ear.
 The procedure is performed by a licensed veterinarian, typically during the spay/neuter surgery and rarely requires aftercare.
 Ear-tipping prevents an already-spayed or neutered cat the stress of re-trapping and an unnecessary surgery.

-Community cats are not adoptable and shelters rarely will accept them.
-The fact is, most community cats exhibit wild, shy or frightened behavior, and it's impossible to predict how or if they will ever acclimate to indoor life.
+Most community cats are not adoptable and shelters are not a hospitable location for a community cat to be held.
+The fact is, most community cats exhibit wild, shy or frightened behavior, and it's impossible to predict how or if they will ever acclimate to indoor life and the consistent presence of humans.
 While a community cat might look exactly the same as a pet cat, community cats survive by avoiding close human interaction.
 When properly cared for, community cats are happier outdoors in their own territory.